RDS-37: Foundations of RDS-37

 After the Bravo Test in March 1954, Soviet scientists started to search for ways to make an effective large-yield thermonuclear bomb.
 After a lot of intensive research of past experience with these bombs, a new two-stage bomb was devised.

 The RDS-37's thermonuclear charges are founded in fundamental scientific concepts of high-energy-density physics.
 The principle of radiation implosion assumes three concepts.
 According to Ilkaev, they are: "the predominant proportion of the energy of the explosion of the nuclear charge (the primary module) is generated in the form of X-ray radiation; the energy of the X-ray radiation is transported to the fusion module; the implosion of the fusion module using the energy of the 'delivered' X-ray radiation".
 Hopes for a better compression of nuclear material that could be initiated had been in discussion since the early 1950s.

-Not long after, Yakov Borisovich Zel'dovich and Andrei Sakharov started to work on this theory.
+Not long after, Yakov Zeldovich and Andrei Sakharov started to work on this theory.
 "In January 1954, Ya.
 B. Zeldovich and A. D. Sakharov considered in detail a device layout which incorporated the principle of a two-stage nuclear charge".

 Many people questioned whether they could be successful from the very beginning.
 Questions concerning the two-stage nuclear charge fell into two categories.

 The first set of questions concerned nuclear implosion.
 The first module, or fission trigger, initiated "by compression of nuclear material or fission and fusion of materials by spherical explosion of chemical explosives, in which the spherical symmetry of the implosion was dictated by the initial spherically symmetric detonation of the explosive".